BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Broad Neural Architecture Search

 \subsection{Broad Convolutional Neural Network}

 As described in Section \ref{introduction}, we draw a conclusion through a set of comparative experiments that layer reduction is able to improve the search efficiency of ENAS but suffers from prohibitive performance drop.
 Inspired by BLS who achieves satisfactory performance using broad topology, we propose a broad scalable architecture dubbed BCNN who can deliver fast training and inference speed, to ameliorate the above issue.

-For intuitional understanding, the structure of BCNN and its two important components, convolution and enhancement blocks are depicted in Fig. \ref{BCNN}.
+For intuitional understanding, the structure of BCNN is depicted in Fig. \ref{BCNN}.
 The proposed BCNN consists of $u$ convolution blocks denoted as $Conv\_i \ (i=1,2,\dots,u)$ and $v$ enhancement blocks denoted as $En\_j \ (j=1,2,\dots,v)$ which are used for feature extraction and enhancement, respectively.
 In the convolution block, there are $k+1$ convolution Cells: $k$ deep Cells and a single broad Cell which are utilized for deep and broad features extraction, respectively.
 Moreover, $u$ is determined by the size of input images.
 For example, we set $u=2$ for the experiments on CIFAR-10 with $32 \times 32$ pixels.
 The other two parameters $k$ and $v$ need to be defined by user.
 Through substantial experiments on CIFAR-10, we will analyze the influence with regard to $k$ and $v$ in Section \ref{Hyper-parameters}.
+In the following, we will introduce the details about four important parts of BCNN: convolution block, enhancement block, multi-scale feature fusion and prior knowledge embedding.

+\paragraph{Convolution Block} We visualize the structure of convolution block in Fig. \ref{convolution_block}.
 In each convolution block, the deep Cells and broad Cell have same topologies but various strides: one for the deep and two for the broad.
 In order to extract broad features from the output features of final deep Cell, the broad Cell returns the feature maps with half width, half height and double channels (i.e. broad features).
-In each enhancement block, there is a single enhancement Cell with one stride and different topology from those convolution Cells.
-The proposed BCNN stacks $u$ convolution blocks one after another, and feeds outputs of every convolution block into each enhancement block as the input for obtaining enhancement feature representations.
-The convolution and enhancement features from every convolution and enhancement block are all connected with the global average pooling layer to yield more reasonable and comprehensive representations for achieving promised performance of the proposed BCNN.
-For clear understanding, the formulaic expressions of BCNN are given below.
+For convolution block $Conv\_i$, its deep feature mapping $\pmb{Z}^{(i)}_{h}(h=1,2,\dots, k)$ and broad feature mapping $\pmb{Z}^{(i)}_{k+1}$ can be defined as